AnswerDotAI/gpu.cpp/README.md

 result for display with `ToCPU()`.
 In performance critical code, you try to keep as much of the computation on the GPU as possible and minimize the amount of data transfer between the CPU and GPU.

+The ahead-of-time resource acquisition functions are prefaced with `Create`, such as `CreateContext`, `CreateTensor`, `CreateKernel`, `CreateShader`.
+The asynchronous dispatch function is `DispatchKernel` and `ToCPU` moves data from the GPU to CPU, `Wait` blocks until the GPU computation is complete.

 This example is available in `examples/hello_world/run.cpp`.